ritaturk/xenko-docs/manual/getting-started/use-a-script.md

 1. Open your game in Game Studio.
 2. Click ![Play icon](media/use-a-script-play-icon.png)to run your game.

-You can see that your entity works as per the script.
+If your code is working correctly, you'll see it's output in the running game.
+If something is not working correctly, you need to debug your script.

-## Debug a script
+## Debugging a script

 You need to debug your script if the script is not running properly or you are getting unexpected results.

 **To debug a script:**

 1. Open Visual Studio, and then open the script.

-2. Press **F9** to add break points at the required places.
+2. Press **F9** to add break points at the required place(s).

 3. In Visual Studio, press **F5** or click the **Start** button to run the game in debug mode.

    Your game starts in a new window.
 In Visual Studio, on the script page, the first break-point highlights and stops the execution.

 4. Verify the code.
 5. Press **F10** (step over) if you want to execute the code line-by-line or press **F5** to continue code execution.

 Now, you know how to attach, test, and debug a script.
 You can try to launch your game.
 For information on how to launch your game, see [Launch your game](launch-your-game.md).